andrewkingme/andrewkingme.github.io/_work/Revit-Model-Health-Report.md

 The first half of the graph collects warnings and imports.

-{% include image.html image="Model-Health-Report-001a.png" %}
+{% include image.html image="Revit-Model-Health-Report-001a.png" %}

 ### Dynamo Definition: Write Summary to Revit Starting View

 The second half writes a summary of the report to a text note on the Revit Starting View.

-{% include image.html image="Model-Health-Report-001b.png" %}
+{% include image.html image="Revit-Model-Health-Report-001b.png" %}

 ### Result

-Expanding on this early framework- I'm thinking the end result will include a few dozen data-points, presented on the Revit Starting View, with updating available via Dynamo Player.
+This framework can be expanded to include counts of specific warnings- or any combination of data-points from your model.

-{% include image.html image="Model-Health-Report-002.png" %}
+{% include image.html image="Revit-Model-Health-Report-002.png" %}